-MFF actually starting adding files to their collections from the NARA releases as soon these appeared on-line, but problems with file data slowed things down and it took them around a year before everything was up.
-The files from the 2017-2018 releases are now in several different sets, based on the date each set of files was posted on NARA’s website, and also on which agency originated the files (as indicated in the file metadata).
+MFF actually started adding files to their collections from the NARA releases as soon these appeared on-line, but problems with file data slowed things down and it took them around a year before everything was up.
+The files at MFF from the 2017-2018 releases are now posted in several different sets, based on the date each set of files was posted on NARA’s website, and also based on which agency originated the files (as indicated in the file metadata).

-To avoid writing one gigantic post on this vastly boring subject, I will divide my notes by these NARA set dates.
+To avoid writing one gigantic post on this vastly boring subject, I will divide my notes on MFF’s handling of the releases by the NARA set dates.
 I am guaranteed to miss stuff, so there will also be a summary at the end which picks up whatever stuff I find I missed.
 The discussion of the first release set from July 2017 begins below.

 July release: CIA records